Saicharankalyanam/Document-Aware-Chatbot-using-Groq-AI/README.md

  1."Explain what is vanishing gradient in deep learning."

- 2. "What are the types of it?" (context-aware follow-up)
+ 2."What are the types of it?" (context-aware follow-up)

  3."What is PowerBI?" (handles unknown queries)

 💡 Use Cases

 1.AI Tutor / Study Assistant for technical books

 2.nternal documentation Q&A